holadepo/docs/software/cli-reference.md

 ## astro context switch

 Switch to a different Astronomer installation.
-You can switch to a given Astronomer installation if you have authenticated to it at least once via `astro login`.
+You can switch to a given Astronomer installation if you have authenticated to it at least once using `astro login`.

-Note that after switching to a different Astronomer installation, you might have to re-authenticate to the installation via `astro login`.
+Note that after switching to a different Astronomer installation, you might have to re-authenticate to the installation using `astro login`.

 ### Usage